LauraMiina/07-homework/README.md

-# 07-homework
+# Beers and dogs and pandas
- Data cleaning with pandas
+ Starting to clean data with pandas